 Small parks are sprinkled throughout the area.
 Mushroom Park is known for its comical ceramic fungi; Las Vegas Park has a soccer field and playground; and Greenview Park, on the west side of Seventh St., provides a natural retreat for dog walkers and picnickers.

-Homeowners in the area directly west of Pioneer High often rent out their driveways or yards to U-M football fans on game days.
+Homeowners in the area directly west of Pioneer High often rent out their driveways or yards to U-M football fans on game days, and some homes on Stadium and Main have been replaced by “game day” condos, pied-à-terres marketed to die-hard fans.

 Dicken grads go on to Slauson Middle School and then Pioneer High.

 Bike lanes: Neighborhood arteries including W. Stadium, Scio Church Rd., and W. Liberty all have marked bike lanes.
 Pauline and S. Seventh have buffered bike lanes.
-Also, a bike-friendly route runs between Pauline and Scio Church Rd. via Runnymede Blvd. and Covington Dr.
+A bike-friendly route runs between Pauline and Scio Church Rd. via Runnymede Blvd. and Covington Dr., and on the far west side, S. Wagner Rd. is bike-friendly.